Skip to content

 Re-editable SVG for papers and slides

-drawtonomy.svg is a regular SVG that previews in browsers, GitHub, and slide decks, and reopens in drawtonomy with every connection intact.
-The default for figures in documentation and research papers.
+The .drawtonomy.svg format is a regular SVG that previews in browsers, GitHub, and slide decks, and reopens in drawtonomy with every connection intact.
+The default to reach for whenever a figure might need editing later — papers, slides, documentation, blog posts.

 Lanelet2 round-trip

-Open Lanelet2 OSM maps for editing and export back to OSM — including Autoware sample maps.
+Open Lanelet2 OSM maps for editing and export back to OSM — including Autoware sample maps and their regulatory elements.
 Useful for sketching changes against an existing HD map.

 If you want to build on top of drawtonomy rather than only use it, see Extending drawtonomy.
 The SDK source, examples, and reference live alongside this site at github.com/kosuke55/drawtonomy.